 "It is incredibly important to have a good dryer in the winter.
 Between heaters blasting your hair, the dry air outside and the wind, your locks are bound to be frizzy, dull and lifeless.
-The Conair 3QMS wins the never-ending battle in a big way by cutting down frizz up to 75 percent, and also provides more power (air flow) to cut down on dying time.
+The Conair 3QMS wins the never-ending battle in a big way by cutting down frizz up to 75 percent, and also provides more power (air flow) to cut down on drying time.
 This means less heat on your hair, which helps your hair retains more moisture.
-The more moisture your hair has, the more shine it has," said Michael Duenas, celebrity clients include Noah Cyrus, Tiffani Thiessen, Abigail Spencer and Petra Nemcova.
+The more moisture your hair has, the more shine it has," said Michael Duenas, whose celebrity clients include Noah Cyrus, Tiffani Thiessen, Abigail Spencer and Petra Nemcova.

 "This product is so much more than a leave-in conditioner!
 It's best to use this product on clean, wet hair, but you can apply it on dry hair for control and smoothing, too.

-"Unlike other leave in conditioners, this one adds shine to your hair, helps prevent split ends, detangles your hair, repairs any breakage and even has thermal protection," said California Coast colorist and founder of SF Color Collective, Jessica Sclamberg, whose celebrity clients include musicians and social media influencers.
+"Unlike other leave-in conditioners, this one adds shine to your hair, helps prevent split ends, detangles your hair, repairs any breakage and even has thermal protection," said California Coast colorist and founder of SF Color Collective, Jessica Sclamberg, whose celebrity clients include musicians and social media influencers.

 This story was originally published on Jan.
 3, 2018.